© Musée du chateau Dufresne

-Modern Bride (and Groom)
+Modern bride (and groom)

-Honey, You’re a Classic
+Honey, you’re a classic

-You dream of an ivory dress with 10-foot train and a receiving line of 30?
+You dream of an ivory dress with a 10-foot train and a receiving line of 30?
 White linen tablecloths and centrepieces featuring white peonies?
 Get to the heart of classic glamour at the Ritz-Carlton Montréal, where the reception halls feature glittering chandeliers.
 Make the most iconic heritage address in Old Montréal your own by saying “I do” at Marché Bonsecours, whose large spaces with views on the St. Lawrence River date back to 1847.
-With its ceiling mouldings, crystal chandeliers and giant columns, the Windsor Ballrooms is a stupendous choice for a Disney-worthy wedding, and for a stunning environment complete with stage, step into the glorious Paradoxe Theatre in Côte-St-Paul.
+With their ceiling mouldings, crystal chandeliers and giant columns, the Windsor Ballrooms are a stupendous choice for a Disney-worthy wedding, and for a stunning environment complete with stage, step into the glorious Théâtre Paradoxe in Côte-St-Paul.
 In the heart of Mile End, the Rialto Theatre is a stunning classic theatre turned high-tech performance centre where you can rent either the glimmering Grand Salle or the smaller Cabaret.
 A similar option is The St-James Theatre, in Griffintown, which has 3 lovely spaces for rental, all in a jaw-dropping architectural setting.

 © Fairmont The Queen Elizabeth - Espace C2